2004–2010 Telangana protests: 2009 Assembly & Parliament Elections

 In February 2009 the state government declared that it had no objection, in principle, to the formation of separate Telangana and that the time had come to move forward decisively on this issue.
 To resolve related issues, the government constituted a joint house committee.
 In the lead-up to the 2009 General Elections in India, all the major parties in Andhra Pradesh supported the formation of Telangana.
 The Bharatiya Janata Party (BJP) again announced that they would create two more states, Telangana and Gorkhaland, if they won the election.
 The Congress Party said it was committed to Telangana statehood, but claimed that Muslim minorities were opposed to the creation of separate state, along with the majority of the people.
 The MIM party and Muslim leaders within Congress felt that the new state would jeopardise the interests of minorities, the safety and welfare of Muslims, and the future of the Urdu language.

 The Telugu Desam Party promised to work for Telangana statehood.
-Telangana Rashtra Samithi (TRS) joined a Mahakutami ("grand alliance") with the TDP and other parties to defeat the Congress party for denying statehood.
+Telangana Rashtra Samithi (TRS) joined a Maha Kutami (Grand Alliance) with the TDP and other parties to defeat the Congress party for denying statehood.
 The Praja Rajyam Party (PRP), founded in August 2008 by film star Chiranjeevi, pledged support to Telangana statehood if it becomes inevitable.
-The Nava Telangana Praja Party announced that it would merge with PRP after it concluded that there was not enough political space for two sub-regional Telangana parties that had Telananga statehood as their main agenda, Devender Goud later quit PRP and returned to the Telugu Desam Party.
+The NTPP announced that it would merge with PRP after it concluded that there was not enough political space for two sub-regional Telangana parties that had Telananga statehood as their main agenda, Goud later quit PRP and returned to the Telugu Desam Party.

 In the 2009 elections, Congress returned to power both at the center and state.
 It won 154 out of 294 Assembly seats and 33 out of 42 Parliament seats.
 Within Telangana, Congress won 50 out of 119 Assembly seats and 12 out of 17 Parliament seats.
 TRS managed to win only 10 assembly seats out of the 45 it contested and only 2 MP seats.